Golam Dastagir Gazi: Early life and education

 Gazi was born to Golam Kibria Gazi and Shamsunnesa Begum.
 Gazi graduated from the University of Dhaka in 1968.

 Career

 In 1977, Gazi was elected as a commissioner in the first election of the Dhaka City Corporation from his electoral areas — Kakrail, Sidheshwari, Malibag, Eskaton and Mogbazar.
 Gazi started his manufacturing industries in plastic and rubber sector in 1974.

 Gazi is a former president of Bangladesh-China Chamber of Commerce and Industry.

+Golam Dastagir Gazi was arrested in Dhaka's Shantinagar area on 25 August 2024.

 Personal life

 Gazi is married to Hasina Gazi (b.
 1955), a former mayor of Tarabo Municipality, Narayanganj.
-The couple is blessed with 2 sons.
+The couple is cursed with 2 sons.